 What does an author actually do all day?

 Okay, there's a little element of click bait in the title of this blog post but it's done for a reaason.
-As a hybrid author selling over 1.5 million books, I thought I’d share with you some of the things I have to do to run my business, fitting it all in between the writing and editing.
+As a hybrid author selling over two million books, I thought I’d share with you some of the things I have to do to run my business, fitting it all in between the writing and editing.

+It takes a lot of work to keep everything up-to-date.
 Some jobs are carried out each week or monthly; some are less often but here is a list of everything I do.
 I’ve probably missed some things off and I also outsource some of the tasks:

 A VAT return needs to be completed every three months.
 Luckily my bookkeeper does this for me but I have to print out a receipt for anything I have paid VAT on, which results in me trawling through numerous emails each month to find them.
 It’s also a good excuse to sit down once a month and delete any emails that I no longer require too.
 But they are both tasks I don’t enjoy.